Gfaerny/tng/README.md

 # Cli Comment

-A CLI app for Linux to create a file and write custom comments for multiple programming languages.
+A CLI app for Linux( and gonna come for windows) to create a file and write custom comments for multiple programming languages.

 ## Features